 The existing water system in West Linn includes a reliable long-term source of water and the water quality is excellent.
 Continued investment in distribution improvements is needed.
-Currently the City of West Linn is reviewing the water storage requirements for current and future needs during the Water Master Plan update.

 Storm Drainage

 Overall, the storm drainage system is in variable condition as several areas were built without adequate drainage systems.